 - Discover a team member’s skills, work history and achievements so you know exactly who to contact to solve an issue or fill a role.

 - Connect with other team members to create a community around a topic, project or idea.

-In Communifire, you can use the search feature to find people across the company based on their name, team affiliation, contact information, relationships and even the content they’ve authored.
+In Axero, you can use the search feature to find people across the company based on their name, team affiliation, contact information, relationships, and even the content they’ve authored.